drcandacemakedamoore/cleanX/README.md

         image[np.min(y_nonzero):np.max(y_nonzero), np.min(x_nonzero):np.max(x_nonzero)]: image cropped of black edges
     """

-### One to run on a list to make a prototype tiny Xray others can be comapared to:
+### Run on a list to make a prototype tiny Xray others can be comapared to:

 seperate_image_averger(set_of_images, s=5 ):